Semantic-Org/Semantic-UI/README.md

 ## Contributing
 * **Missing documentation in your language?** Help us make Semantic available in more languages by [joining our translation community](https://www.transifex.com/organization/semantic-org/)
 * **Want to help with integration?** Projects are organizing for official [Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor), and [Angular](https://github.com/Semantic-Org/Semantic-UI-Angular) integrations as well as a [SASS](https://github.com/Semantic-Org/Semantic-UI-SASS) port.
 Join the discussion on their respective boards.
-* **Want to help others learn concepts behind Semantic?** [LearnSemantic](http://www.learnsemantic.com) needs writers who can get others up to speed with Semantic UI, the definition format.
-In particular, a "Beginner's Guide" for those who are new to development.
-[Send me an e-mail](mailto:jack@semantic-ui.com) if you are interested
+* **Want to help others learn concepts behind Semantic?** [Learnsemantic.com](http://www.learnsemantic.com) needs articles to help others get others up to speed with Semantic UI.
+[Send me an e-mail](mailto:jack@semantic-ui.com) if you are interested.

 ## Getting Started